How Genes Cause Cancer

 How do genes cause cancer?

-To understand the mechanisms of how genes cause cancer, it is important to review some basic genetic concepts.
+To understand the mechanisms of how genes cause cancer, it's important to review some basic genetic concepts.

-Genes come in pairs, and work together to make a protein product.
+Genes come in pairs and work together to make a protein product.
 One copy of the gene pair comes from the mother.
-The other copy is inherited from the father.
+The other copy comes from the father.
 Eggs and sperm are called germ cells.
-When a change or mutation in a gene is present in the germ cells, it is referred to as a germline mutation.
+When a change (mutation) in a gene is present in the germ cells, it is referred to as a germline mutation.
 When a germline mutation is inherited, it is present in all body cells from birth.
-On the other hand, mutations that we are not born with, but that happen by chance over time, are said to be acquired.
-Acquired mutations are not present in all cells of the body, are not inherited, and are not passed down to our children.
-Most human cancers are thought to be caused by acquired mutations.
-Germline mutations are involved in a small percentage of cases.
+Mutations that you are not born with, but that happen by chance over time, are said to be acquired.
+Acquired mutations are not present in all cells of the body, are not inherited, and are not passed down to your children.
+Most human cancers are thought to be caused by acquired (somatic) mutations.
+Germline mutations are involved in a small portion of cases.

-The formation of tumors is caused by cell growth that gets out of control.
-In the human genome, there are many different types of genes that control cell growth in a very systematic, precise way.
+Tumors form when cell growth gets out of control.
+In the human genome, many types of genes control cell growth in a very precise way.
 When these genes have an error in their DNA code, they may not work properly.
 They are said to be altered or mutated.
-In most cases of cancer, many mutations must happen in one after another in different genes in a specific group of cells over time to cause malignancy.
-The different types of genes that, when mutated, can lead to the development of cancer are described below.
+In most cases of cancer, many mutations must happen one after another in different genes in a specific group of cells over time to cause malignancy.
+The different types of mutated genes that can lead to cancer are described below.
 Remember, it usually takes mutations in several of these genes for a person to develop cancer.
 What specifically causes mutations to happen one after another in these genes is largely unknown.
-Mutations can be caused by carcinogens (environmental factors known to increase the risk of cancer).
-The development of mutations is also a natural part of the aging process.
+Mutations can be caused by things in the environment known to increase the risk for cancer (carcinogens).
+The development of mutations is also a natural part of aging.

 These are altered forms of genes known as proto-oncogenes.
-Proto-oncogenes are responsible for promoting cell growth.
+Proto-oncogenes promote cell growth.
 When changed or mutated, they become oncogenes.
 They can then promote tumor formation or growth.
-Properties of oncogenes include the following:
+Properties of oncogenes include:

 Tumor promoter genes contribute to development of tumors in general, or to separate aspects of tumor progression.